eldad/shva/README.md

 Since the `metrics-exporter-prometheus` crate currently does not provider any callback mechanism, I opted out of using the `http-listener`.
 By rendering inside axum, one can use the tower `Extension` facility to track the state directly before a scrape call.

-## Overload protection

-The amount of concurrent requests can be limited.
-Monitoring endpoints are exempt (currently only `/metrics`).
-When the concurrency limit is exceeded, 429 responses are sent to the client (via load shedding middleware).

 ## Features

 - [x] Prometheus metrics